 Plan for the Unplanned

 Emergencies can happen even when you are prepared for everything.
 Planning for emergencies can mitigate stress later on.
 These might take the form of emergency oil change, delayed or detoured routes, or illness.
 You should always have a buffer of cash just in case to handle the bumps along the road.
+It’s also best to pack a COPD CBD oil for your trip because it can help alleviate ailments and cope up against stress.

 Also plan for emergencies with great insurance specific to your travel method, whether that is an RV, car, or Airstream.